-- 1. Press the Menu button to open the OSD menu. - 2.
-Select Power, select Power Mode, and then select Performance. - 3.
-Select Back and close the OSD.
+- Press the center of the OSD controller.

+- 2. Select Power, select Power Mode, and then select Performance.

+- 3. Select Back and close the OSD.

 Using Auto-Sleep Mode (select products only)

 Your monitor has an energy-saving feature called Auto-Sleep Mode, a reduced power state.
 This section describes how to activate or adjust Auto-Sleep Mode on your monitor.